flybaseio/list-mvp/README.md

 - `data-label` will tell the app the actual Label to display in the index
 - `data-order` is the sort order to display it by.

+When data is saved, it will save a `_meta` field which contains sort order, etc for displaying.

 This is meant to all be auto-generating and quick and dirty so feel free to modify and play around with it.